Continued from "Is the Church of Jesus Christ Homophobic?"

 Dallin H. Oaks, who had a long history of homophobic statements, acknowledged in late 2021, "As a religious person who has served in government at both federal and state levels and now as a leader in the worldwide Church of Jesus Christ of Latter-day Saints, I have always known of the tensions experienced when persons who rely on the free exercise of religion are conflicted between duties to God and duties to country.
 More recently, I have come to understand better the distress of persons who feel that others are invoking constitutional rights like free exercise of religion and freedom of speech to deny or challenge their own core beliefs and their access to basic constitutional rights.
 I deeply regret that these two groups have been drawn into conflict with one another."

-I understand that the leaders of the church, like other people of faith, are doing what they believe is right.
+Though I deeply disagree with them, I understand that the LDS leaders, like other people of faith, are doing what they believe is right.
 Catholic Professor Robert P. George, a frequent ally of the church, said: "These forces tell us that our defeat in the causes of marriage and human life is inevitable.
 They warn us that we are on the wrong side of history.
 They insist that we will be judged by future generations the way we today judge those who championed racial injustice in the Jim Crow south.
 But history does not have sides.
 It is an impersonal and contingent sequence of events, events that are determined in decisive ways by human deliberation, judgment, choice, and action.
 The future of marriage and of countless human lives can and will be determined by our judgments and choices, our willingness or unwillingness to bear faithful witness, our acts of courage or cowardice.

 "Nor is history, or future generations, a judge invested with god-like powers to decide, much less dictate, who was right and who was wrong.
 The idea of a judgment of history is secularism’s vain, meaningless, hopeless, and pathetic attempt to devise a substitute for what the great Abrahamic traditions of faith know is the final judgment of Almighty God.
 History is not God.
 God is God.
 History is not our judge.
 God is our judge.
 One day we will give an account of all we have done and failed to do.
 Let no one suppose that we will make this accounting to some impersonal sequence of events possessing no more power to judge than a golden calf or a carved and painted totem pole.
 It is before God, the God of truth, the Lord of history, that we will stand.
 And as we tremble in His presence it will be no use for any of us to claim that we did everything in our power to put ourselves on the right side of history."